Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 What are the best exercises for JDM patients?
 How often?
-What about nest winter exercises when it is cold?
+What about best winter exercises when it is cold?

 Low-weight, high-repetition total body exercises like walking, swimming, riding a bike, and stretching are the best exercises for patients with dermatomyositis.
 As far as the winter is concerned, stretching, walking, climbing stairs, and using a heated pool or warm bath are important to warm and loosen joints.

 As patients grow and gain weight, how do you determine if medication should be increased?

 If a child feels well and the exam is normal, we might just leave them at his or her current dose of medication.
 If the child is not doing well, than we may want to increase the medicine dose.

 Is there an approved eating plan for SLE patients?

 There is not a scientifically recommended "lupus diet."
 In general a well-balanced diet is recommended.
 If a patient is taking prednisone, we want him or her to watch salt and fat intake.

 Can patients be active in sports such as gymnastics or soccer that are harsh on the joints?

 We try to avoid putting any limitations on the kids.
 If their arthritis is under good control, than they can do anything.
 If they are having joint pain and swelling, than it is probably a good idea to stick with non-weight-bearing activities (swimming, biking) until the arthritis is better controlled.